FAQs

 How long do LED bulbs last?

-LED bulbs last up to 25,000 hours and may reduce the energy used for lighting in your home by about 90% over a traditional incandescent bulb.
+LED bulbs may reduce the energy used for lighting in your home by about 90% over a traditional incandescent bulb.
 LED bulbs are efficient because they emit very little heat compared to an incandescent bulb, which releases 90% of its energy as heat.

 Where can I use my LED bulbs?